hoehrmann/demo-parselov/README.md

 stack values correspond to graph vertices, so we have a finite number of states and a finite number of stack symbols).

-When the process completes and for all combinations of `backwards` state and last-in value the test condition holds, then we know there is no way to violate it.
+When the process completes, and for all combinations of `backwards` state and last-in value the test condition holds, then we know there is no way to violate it.
 That means we can drop the loops over the stack graph vertices from the `do_final` and `do_other` functions